tewarid/tewarid.github.io/_posts/2010/2010-09-27-create-a-wireshark-dissector-in-lua.md

     dofile(MYPROTO_SCRIPT_PATH.."myproto.lua")
     ```

-5. Change MYPROTO_SCRIPT_PATH to point to the folder where you saved the script in step 1.
+5. Change MYPROTO_SCRIPT_PATH to point to the folder where you saved the script in step 1

-6. Run Wireshark.
+6. Run Wireshark

-7. Load a capture file that has the packets of your custom protocol or start a live capture.
+7. Load a capture file that has the packets of your custom protocol or start a live capture

 Here's a figure that shows the protocol dissector in action